 Mediation is a voluntary process that allows parties to resolve disputes without litigation.
 Before entering into mediation, you need to understand your rights and the law.
 You can request mediation without requesting a due process hearing.
 The school may offer mediation to resolve a dispute before a due process hearing.

 A mediator helps the parties express their views and positions and understand the views and positions of the other party.
 For mediation to be successful, the mediator must be qualified and impartial.
 Mediators should not take sides or positions.
 A good mediator must know how to facilitate communication.
-Knowledge of special education law is less important.

 Both parties must discuss their views and differences frankly.
 With help from the mediator, you and the school will try to reach an agreement.